Reinhold Messner: Career

 Before his first major Himalayan climb in 1970, Messner had made a name for himself mainly through his achievements in the Alps.
 Between 1960 and 1964, he led over 500 ascents, most of them in the Dolomites.
 In 1965, he climbed a new direttissima route on the north face of the Ortler.
 A year later, he climbed the Walker Spur on the Grandes Jorasses and ascended the Rocchetta Alta di Bosconero.
-In 1967, he made the first ascent of the northeast face of the Agnér and the first winter ascents of the Agnér north face and Furchetta north face.
+In 1967, he made the first ascent of the northeast face of the Agnèr and the first winter ascents of the Agnèr north face and Furchetta north face.

 In 1968, he achieved further firsts: the Heiligkreuzkofel middle pillar and the direct south face of the Marmolada.
 In 1969, Messner joined an Andes expedition, during which he succeeded, together with Peter Habeler, in making the first ascent of the Yerupaja east face up to the summit ridge and, a few days later, the first ascent of the 6121 m Yerupaja Chico.
 He also made the first solo ascent of the Droites north face, the Philipp-Flamm intersection on the Civetta and the south face of Marmolada di Rocca.
 As a result, Messner won the reputation of being one of the best climbers in Europe.

 In 1970, Messner was invited to join a major Himalayan expedition that was going to attempt the unclimbed Rupal face of Nanga Parbat.
 The expedition, which was the major turning point in his life, turned out to be a tragic success.
 Both he and his brother Günther reached the summit but Günther died two days later on the descent of the Diamir face.
 Reinhold lost seven toes, which had become badly frostbitten during the climb and required amputation.
 Reinhold was severely criticized for persisting on this climb with the less experienced Günther.
 The 2010 movie Nanga Parbat by Joseph Vilsmaier is based on his account of the events.

 While Messner and Peter Habeler were noted for fast ascents in the Alps of the Eiger North Wall, standard route (10 hours) and Les Droites (8 hours), his 1975 Gasherbrum I first ascent of a new route took three days.
 This was unheard of at the time.

 In the 1970s, Messner championed the cause for ascending Mount Everest without supplementary oxygen, saying that he would do it "by fair means" or not at all.
 In 1978, he reached the summit of Everest with Habeler.
 This was the first time anyone had been that high without supplemental oxygen and Messner and Habeler achieved what certain doctors, specialists, and mountaineers thought impossible.
 He repeated the feat, without Habeler, from the Tibetan side in 1980, during the monsoon season.
 This was Everest's first solo summit.